lomorage/homepage/content/blog/import_my_cloud.md

 > ~/.lomo

-Some assets will be categoried if the EXIF info there.
+Some assets will be categorized if the EXIF info there.
 Like below:

 ~~~
 pi@raspberrypi-lomorage:~/.lomo/links/unclassfied $ ls -l